Overview

 Outdoor Storage Facility Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Study yard operations and site-control requirements is treated as a project decision point, not a handoff moment.
-We connect it to surface durability and keep the team aligned on what must be resolved before the next trade package moves.
+Study yard operations, site-control requirements, and Hays County land-use and TCEQ compliance constraints is treated as a project decision point, not a handoff moment.
+We connect it to surface durability on Hays County limestone subbase under heavy truck and equipment axle loads and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate grading, drainage, and paving strategy is treated as a project decision point, not a handoff moment.
-We connect it to stormwater performance and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate grading on limestone subgrade, drainage design, and paving strategy with EARC impervious cover tracking is treated as a project decision point, not a handoff moment.
+We connect it to stormwater performance with TCEQ industrial permit and EARC compliance requirements integrated into the grading and drainage design and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Deliver access, utilities, and support buildings is treated as a project decision point, not a handoff moment.
-We connect it to gate and access control and keep the team aligned on what must be resolved before the next trade package moves.
+Deliver access drives, utilities, support buildings, and secondary containment systems in sequence is treated as a project decision point, not a handoff moment.
+We connect it to gate and access control coordinated with City of San Marcos or Hays County ordinance requirements and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Bring online control systems and operational zones is treated as a project decision point, not a handoff moment.
-We connect it to support-building integration and keep the team aligned on what must be resolved before the next trade package moves.
+Bring online gate and lighting control systems, complete yard marking, and confirm operational zones is treated as a project decision point, not a handoff moment.
+We connect it to support-building integration with secondary containment and wash water management for fleet maintenance or fueling operations and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the site for active storage and fleet use is treated as a project decision point, not a handoff moment.
-We connect it to surface durability and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the site for active storage and fleet use with TCEQ permit, Hays County approvals, and usable circulation confirmed is treated as a project decision point, not a handoff moment.
+We connect it to surface durability on Hays County limestone subbase under heavy truck and equipment axle loads and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit